jitterted/stomp-chat/Tutorial.md

 8. To fix this, we have two choices:

-    A. Run the Vue front-end on port 8081, and let Spring Boot run on 8080
+    A. Run the Vue front-end (what the browser will connect to) on port 8081, and let Spring Boot run on 8080

-    B. Run Spring Boot on 8081, and configure proxying so that `8080/ws` gets forwarded to `8081/ws`
+    B. Run Spring Boot on port 8081, and configure proxying so that `8080/ws` gets forwarded to `8081/ws`, this way we wouldn't have to deal with CORS for local testing.

    We'll choose **A** here.
 See part II for setting up proxying. (or as a separate post?)